 "The lights, the action, the sound -- it's going to be a great time," Godfrey said.

-Drive Shack plans to open in late August or early September.
+Drive Shack is scheduled to open Friday, August 23.